 - Ultrasound scan

-- Thyroglobulin blood test — tumour marker for some thyroid carcinomas (papillary, follicular, etc)
+- Thyroglobulin blood test — tumor marker for some thyroid carcinomas (papillary, follicular, etc.).

 - Chest X—ray